Partner Visa or Spouse Visa in Israel – Overview

 The partner visa is specifically made for international couples, where the foreign partner does not qualify for immigration to Israel under the Law of Return, meaning non-Jewish partners of Israelis who don’t have Jewish ancestry.

 Foreign partners of all Israelis (both Israeli citizens and Israeli Permanent Residents) can be eligible for a partner visa.
 This article will focus on the gradual process for couples in which the Israeli side is an Israeli citizen.
-Information about the process when the Israeli side is a permanent resident of Israel is coming soon!

 What is a Partner Visa / Spouse Visa?